ManasiSatpute/DSA-Problems/Binomial Coefficient/Problem.md

 * 0 ≤ r ≤ n
 * n is a non-negative integer
 * Result fits within integer limits (for basic implementation)

----

-## Follow-up Considerations (Advanced Discussion)

-* How to handle large values of `n`?
-* How to prevent integer overflow?
-* Can we optimize without calculating full factorials?
-* Can we compute it using Pascal’s Triangle or Dynamic Programming?

-This problem tests understanding of:

-* Mathematical foundations
-* Function modularity
-* Time and space complexity awareness
-* Edge case handling

----

-This is a fundamental combinatorics problem commonly asked in technical interviews.